wbenfatma/panel-simulator/README.md

 # Getting started
 ## IMPORTANT
+Run the script `prepare.sh`, it will install homebrew (for linux), mkcert (for linux) and generate the certificates `panel.local`.<br>
-Execute prepare.sh script to install dependencies and create certificates Add the addresses to your hosts file (see [hosts](#hosts))<br>
+Add the addresses to your hosts file (see [hosts](#hosts))<br>

 ## Usage
-Once the certificates are generated and you added the addresses to your hosts, you can:
+Once the certificates are generated and you added the address to your hosts, you can:
 - start the panel-simulator --> `docker-compose up` (`-d` to be able to close the terminal and still have the panel running)
 - stop the app --> `docker-compose down`
 <br>